MV Safmarine Asia

-The MV Safmarine Asia is a ship operated by the South African shipping company Safmarine that was unsuccessfully attacked by Somali pirates on 14 April 2009.
+MV Safmarine Asia is a ship operated by the South African shipping company Safmarine that was unsuccessfully attacked by Somali pirates on 14 April 2009.
 The French frigate Nivôse responded to the vessel's distress call, and in the process, found and apprehended 11 Somali pirates.
 There were tried for piracy in Kenya.
 The pirates were then landed at Mombasa for trial in Kenya on 22 April 2009.